 - Loren Giesler.
 Frogeye leaf spot in soybeans in eastern Nebraska.
 CropWatch.
 2013. http://extensionpublications.unl.edu/assets/pdf/g2213.pdf

 - Ethan Stoetzer, Daren Mueller.
 Instances of Frogeye Leaf Spot Resistance to QoIs Abundant in Iowa.
 ISU Extension and Outreach.
 January 27, 2020.

 - Jackson-Ziems, Tamra A.; Giesler, Loren J.; Harveson, Robert M.; Wegulo, Stephen N.; Korus, Kevin; and Adesemoye, Anthony O. Fungicide Application Timing and Disease Control (2016).
 Papers in Plant Pathology.
 486.

-- Neves, D. L., Chilvers, M., Jackson-Ziems, T. A., Malvick, D. K., and Bradley, C. A. 2020.
-Resistance to Quinone Outside Inhibitor Fungicides Conferred by the G143A Mutation in Cercospora sojina (causal agent of frogeye leaf spot) Isolates from Michigan, Minnesota, and Nebraska Soybean Fields.
-Plant Health Progress Brief. (submitted June 2020).
+- Neves, D. L., Chilvers, M. I., Jackson-Ziems, T. A., Malvick, D. K., & Bradley, C. A. (2020).
+Resistance to quinone outside inhibitor fungicides conferred by the G143A mutation in Cercospora sojina (causal agent of frogeye leaf spot) isolates from Michigan, Minnesota, and Nebraska soybean fields.
+Plant Health Progress Brief.